DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-02-full-or-unavailable-courses.md

 {{ appUserNeed({
   description: "As a candidate that has picked a course that has become full or unavailable I need to be prevented from applying to it
-So that I don’t waste a choice on a course that can’t accept me" }) }}
+So that I do not waste a choice on a course that can’t accept me" }) }}

 ### Hypothesis